-- · Copying from others on homework or during an examination. - Communicating answers with another student during an examination or before all students have taken the exam. - · Taking an examination for another student or having someone take an examination for you. - Directly copying another student's written work and/or offering another person's work as one's own.
+- · Copying from others on homework or during an examination. - · Using AI without permission from the teacher. - · Using AI with permission from teacher, but with failure to site source and chat log. - Communicating answers with another student during an examination or before all students have taken the exam. - · Taking an examination for another student or having someone take an examination for you. - Directly copying another student's written work and/or offering another person's work as one's own.
 This includes cut/paste from another's paper or a web-based source.
-(Plagiarism) - Sharing answers for a take-home examination unless specifically authorized by the instructor. - · Tampering with an examination after it has been corrected, then returning it for more credit. - · Using unauthorized materials, prepared answers, written notes, or information during an examination. - · Allowing another to do the research and writing of an assigned paper. - Stealing, or attempting to steal, an examination or answer key for personal use or for giving or selling to others. - · Changing or attempting to change academic records. - Using unauthorized electronic devices including calculators, cell phones, mp3 players, and other devices without permission from the instructor during an exam. - Taking pictures (or electronic forms) of an exam, quiz, homework, project, or a school assignment (with or without answers) that can help another student gain an advantage in some manner will be highly scrutinized by administration.
+(Plagiarism) - Sharing answers for a take-home examination unless specifically authorized by the instructor. - · Tampering with an examination after it has been corrected, then returning it for more credit. - Using unauthorized materials, prepared answers, written notes, or information during an examination. - · Allowing another to do the research and writing of an assigned paper. - Stealing, or attempting to steal, an examination or answer key for personal use or for giving or selling to others. - · Changing or attempting to change academic records. - Using unauthorized electronic devices including calculators, cell phones, mp3 players, and other devices without permission from the instructor during an exam. - Taking pictures (or electronic forms) of an exam, quiz, homework, project, or a school assignment (with or without answers) that can help another student gain an advantage in some manner will be highly scrutinized by administration.
 Any student who knowingly or intentionally helps another to perform any of the above acts of cheating is guilty of "collusion" and could be subject to the same disciplinary action as the student who is responsible for the cheating.